Municipal Law And Government Representation

 Attorneys Lewis and Davidson are active volunteer firefighters, having both served as statewide instructors.
 Mr. Davidson served as a township emergency management coordinator and is currently volunteering for the Columbia County Emergency Management Agency.

-The attorneys at Hummel, Lewis & Smith, LLP serve as solicitors and special counsel to municipal governments, boards and authorities, providing expert legal counsel in a variety of areas, including:
+The attorneys at Hummel, Lewis & Davidson, LLP, serve as solicitors and special counsel to municipal governments, boards and authorities, providing expert legal counsel in a variety of areas, including:

 - Representation at public meetings

 - Drafting ordinances and resolutions

 - Preparing public notices

 - Writing conditional use and Zoning Hearing Board decisions